culturelanglearn/sunlab.io/README.md

-# Sun Lab Website
+# Culture, Language, & Learning Lab Website

-This is the website of our academic research group at PolyTechnic University of Hong Kong.
+Welcome to the github website for the Culture, Language, and Learning Lab at the Hong Kong PolyTechnic University.

-Test for Xin's Lab
+Our lab is directed by Dr. Xin Sun, assistant professor in the department of Language and Technology.

 Copyright Allan Lab.
 Code released under the MIT License.